Work better, faster.

 Of course, Studio One also pioneered Scratch Pads so you could test changes without disturbing your existing arrangement or song tracks.
 With Studio One 4, songwriting and arranging reach a higher level with yet another Studio One first: Harmonic Editing.

 Go ahead… insert an instrument and start playing.
 When you come up with something you like, drag it to the Chord Track, which automatically detects and shows the chords you played.
 Now you can have subsequent parts conform to the Chord Track or change the Chord Track at any time; the rest of the arrangement follows these changes.
 Drag chords around.
 Substitute chords to see if they sound better.
 Split off an independent bass note from chords.
-Export chords to Notion 6.4 for effortless lead-sheet creation and printing.
+Export chords to Notion 6.4 (or higher) for effortless lead-sheet creation and printing.
 Even use Harmonic Editing to smash creative blocks and inspire you with new ideas.
 And if you’re light on music theory and compose by ear, use the Chord Preview function to audition your chords.
 You may even wind up training your ear for the better!

 What’s more, the Chord Track works with audio tracks as well as with instrument tracks.
 It has never been easier to “prototype” a song so quickly and simply—and keep your creative spark alive.